pzhg/hCNN/README.md

 * Multiple Channel (BLOB) Layer like this:

 ```
            /--- sub NN ---\
           /                \
-   NN-------- sub NN --------(Other structutres)--Output
+   Input------- sub NN --------(Other structutres)--Output
           \                /
-	     \--- sub NN ----/
+	       \--- sub NN ---/
 ```

 Each sub-NN can also be composed of such multiple channel (BLOB) Layer.
+See `example_MicroDoppler.m` for detail.

 * Transformation Layer
 	* CS Layer
 	* Covariance-PCA Layer
+	* Transformation Layer
+		* PCA Layer
 		* FFT Layer
+		* DWT Layer
+		* ABS/ARG/REAL/IMAG Layer
-	* PCA/FFT/DWT/ABS/ARG/REAL/IMAG/LOWPASS/HIPASS...
-Layer
+		* LOWPASS/HIPASS Layer
+		See `cnnAddTransformLayer.m` for detail.
+More transformation types can be added manually.

 ## Supported Pooling Methods
 * 'mean'